kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# [KEP-5007](https://github.com/kubernetes/enhancements/issues/5007): DRA Device Attach Before Pod Scheduled
+# [KEP-5007](https://github.com/kubernetes/enhancements/issues/5007): DRA: Device Binding Conditions

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good